 INCLUDED IN TRIP COSTS:

 TRANSFERS FROM AVIGNON TRAIN OR MARSEILLE AIRPORT ON DAY OF ARRIVAL AND DEPARTURE ONLY

 GUIDES FOR EVERY VISIT and entrance fees

 HOSTED BY JUST LADIES TRAVELING ESCORTS

-Deposit for this trip is $2000 and non refundable unless resold.
+The deposit for this trip is $2000 and is nonrefundable unless resold.

 To receive a registration form, complete the form below